jpatrick1285/bws-example-project/README.md

     ./nys-setup

 ...and it will re-create the symlink to your `.env.sh`; don't worry, it won't stomp on any changes you've made.

+## Build Process

+To build for production, make sure `yarn` and `composer` dependencies are installed, then run `yarn build`.
+To build for a local environment and watch for changes, run `yarn watch`.

 ## About Craft CMS